skooter500/MusicVisuals/README.md

 Student Number: C21920856, D21124013, D21125681

 ## Instructions
-- Fork this repository and use it a starter project for your assignment
+- this repository and use it a starter project for your assignment
 - Create a new package named your student number and put all your code in this package.
 - You should start by creating a subclass of ie.tudublin.Visual
 - There is an example visualiser called MyVisual in the example package